Tooth decay: Other factors

-A reduced salivary flow rate is associated with increased caries since the buffering capability of saliva is not present to counterbalance the acidic environment created by certain foods.
+A reduced salivary flow rate is associated with increased caries.
+This is because the saliva's buffering capability is not present to counterbalance the acidic environment created by certain foods.
 As a result, medical conditions that reduce the amount of saliva produced by salivary glands, in particular the submandibular gland and parotid gland, are likely to lead to dry mouth and thus to widespread tooth decay.
 Examples include Sjögren syndrome, diabetes mellitus, diabetes insipidus, and sarcoidosis.
 Medications, such as antihistamines and antidepressants, can also impair salivary flow.

 Stimulants, most notoriously methylamphetamine, also occlude the flow of saliva to an extreme degree.
 This is known as meth mouth.
 Tetrahydrocannabinol (THC), the active chemical substance in cannabis, also causes a nearly complete occlusion of salivation, known in colloquial terms as "cotton mouth".
 Moreover, 63% of the most commonly prescribed medications in the United States list dry mouth as a known side effect.
 Radiation therapy of the head and neck may also damage the cells in salivary glands, somewhat increasing the likelihood of caries formation.

 Susceptibility to caries can be related to altered metabolism in the tooth, in particular to fluid flow in the dentin.
 Experiments on rats have shown that a high-sucrose, cariogenic diet "significantly suppresses the rate of fluid motion" in dentin.

 The use of tobacco may also increase the risk for caries formation.
 Some brands of smokeless tobacco contain high sugar content, increasing susceptibility to caries.
 Tobacco use is a significant risk factor for periodontal disease, which can cause the gingiva to recede.
 As the gingiva loses attachment to the teeth due to gingival recession, the root surface becomes more visible in the mouth.
 If this occurs, root caries is a concern since the cementum covering the roots of teeth is more easily demineralized by acids than enamel.
 Currently, there is not enough evidence to support a causal relationship between smoking and coronal caries, but evidence does suggest a relationship between smoking and root-surface caries.

 Exposure of children to secondhand tobacco smoke is associated with tooth decay.